-Assuming an initial public offering price of \$ per share (the midpoint of the range set forth on the cover page of this prospectus), we estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses, will be approximately \$ million, or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full.
-Each \$1.00 increase (decrease) in the initial public offering price per share would increase (decrease) our net proceeds, after deducting underwriting discounts and commissions and the estimated offering expenses, by \$ million (assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and no exercise of the underwriters' option to purchase additional shares).
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses, will be approximately \$121.3 million, or approximately \$139.8 million if the underwriters' option to purchase additional shares is exercised in full.
 See "Underwriting" for additional information regarding offering expenses and underwriting commissions and discounts.

-We intend to use the net proceeds to us from this offering to fund a Distribution to our existing stockholders immediately after the closing of this offering in the amount of \$ million, which represents a significant portion of our S Corp earnings that have been taxed to our existing stockholders, but not distributed to them.
-If the underwriters elect to exercise their option to purchase additional shares, we intend to use the net proceeds from those shares to support our growth, including to fund our organic growth and implement our strategic initiatives, which may include the potential expansion of our business through opportunistic acquisitions of depository institutions and other complementary businesses, and selective acquisitions of assets, deposits and branches that we believe present attractive risk-adjusted returns or provide a strategic benefit to our growth strategy, for working capital and for other general corporate purposes, and to strengthen our regulatory capital.
+We intend to use the net proceeds to us from this offering to fund a Distribution to our existing stockholders immediately after the closing of this offering in the amount of \$170.0 million, which represents a significant portion of our S Corp earnings that have been taxed to our existing stockholders, but not distributed to them.
+We intend to cause one or both of the Banks to make a dividend payment to us in order to fund the remaining amount.
+Assuming net proceeds to us from this offering of \$121.3 million, we would require a dividend payment of approximately \$48.7 million from one or both of the Banks to fund the remainder of the Distribution.
+If the underwriters elect to exercise their option to purchase additional shares and we sell those shares to the underwriters before the Distribution is paid, we would expect to reduce the amount of the dividend payment from one or both of the Banks.
+If the underwriters elect to exercise their option to purchase additional shares and we sell those shares to the underwriters after the Distribution is paid, we intend to use any net proceeds from the sale of those shares to support our growth, including to fund our organic growth and implement our strategic initiatives, which may include the potential expansion of our business through opportunistic acquisitions of depository institutions and other complementary businesses, and selective acquisitions of assets, deposits and branches that we believe present attractive risk-adjusted returns or provide a strategic benefit to our growth strategy, for working capital and for other general corporate purposes, and to strengthen our regulatory capital.
 We currently have no plans, understandings or agreements to make any material acquisitions.

-Our management will have broad discretion in the application of the net proceeds from this offering to us, and investors will be relying on the judgment of our management regarding the application of the proceeds.
+Our management will have broad discretion in the application of any net proceeds received from this offering after the Distribution is paid, and investors will be relying on the judgment of our management regarding the application of those proceeds.
 Pending their use, we plan to invest our net proceeds from this offering in short term, interest bearing obligations, investment grade instruments, certificates of deposit, or direct or guaranteed obligations of the U.S. government.